 Proof of US Residence

 You do not have to be a US citizen, but you do need to be residing in the United States.
-Proof of US residency could be a lease or utility bill in your name, a student loan statement, a notarized affidavit of residency, a letter from a current employer, a letter from a teacher or professor, or another official document indicating that you are currently living in the United States.
+Proof of US residency could be a letter from a teacher or professor, a lease or utility bill in your name, a note from an employer, or another official document indicating that you are currently living in the United States.

-- Submitted artwork must be completed within the last 3 years, and after the onset of disability.
+- Artwork submitted must be completed within the last 3 years, and after the onset of disability.

 - Previous Emerging Young Artist Program award winners are not eligible to apply.

-- Submitted artwork must be able to withstand handling, storage, and transportation for a year-long, national tour.
+- Submitted artwork must be able to withstand handling, storage, and transportation.